CommunityHoneyNetwork/chn-docs/docs/honeydb-agent.md

 * TAGS: (string) Comma delimited string for honeypot-specific tags.
 Tags must be separated by a comma to be parsed properly.
 **TAGS** string must be enclosed in double quotes if string contains spaces.

+You can find detailed information on the honeydb-agent, it's configuration, and it's plugins at the [honeydb-agent documentation](https://honeydb-agent-docs.readthedocs.io/en/latest/configuration/)

 ## Running honeydb-agent on port 22